 I am a migration researcher and lawyer in Toronto, Canada.
 Since 2008, I have worked on migration and human rights issues as a settlement worker, interpreter, researcher, and lawyer in Canada and internationally.
-I regularly share my work at conferences and through publications, most recently focusing on the issues of immigration detention, and the politics of refugee, immigration, and international human rights law.
+I regularly share my work at conferences and through publications, most recently focusing on the issues of technology and human rights; immigration detention; and the politics of refugee, immigration, and international human rights law.

 I hold a Juris Doctorate from the University of Toronto Faculty of Law and a Master of Arts in Social Anthropology with a diploma in Refugee Studies from York University.
 I am currently an LL.M Candidate at the University of Cambridge.

 Areas of Expertise (7)